lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 - Select: container image (as type along top of GUI) vs. (not) "Author From scratch"
 - Fill in the two fields under basic information (see pic)
 - Function Name -> Make up a function-name
-- Container image uri -> browse images -> pick the named you saved it to (e.g. DOCKER-FOR-AWS)
+- Container image uri -> browse images -> pick the named you saved it to (e.g. ml-docker-for-aws)
 - Press the orange button that says "Create Function"